aysusayin/Ray-Tracer/README.md

  You can change the light and eye position in the Scene class by replacing with your own values.

- Examples can be seen in the examples folder.
  ## How to run?
  Run your program like:
  ``` >>> python3 ray_racing.py input.txt ```